blnkfinance/blnk/README.md

 $ make build
 ```

-# Get Started with Saiffu
+# Get Started with Blnk
 Blnk is a RESTFUL server.
 It exposes interaction with your Blnk server.
 The api exposes the following endpoints